chimera-linux/chimera-linux.github.io/_posts/2025-03-12-dropping-riscv.md

 excerpt_separator: <!--more-->
 ---

+**UPDATE March 20 2025:** The architecture is not being dropped for now after all.
+See the newer article for details.

 The next set of images will drop RISC-V support.
 The builder is currently still going but within the next few days it will stop, and the repositories will stay in place but frozen.